pzem016/FluxNode-Pi4/README.md

      ```
      sudo apt upgrade -y
      ```
+     If you receive and error about a lock, wait a while for the self upgrade scripts to finish or reboot the system and try the update again.

   1. There are some additional baseline requirements that must be installed:
      ```
      sudo apt install curl net-tools npm sysbench -y